-Official records can include program records housed with the Principal Investigator, fiscal records and documentation housed with the Department of Administration and Finance, the official application and award file housed in the Office of Sponsored Programs.
+Official records can include program records housed with the Principal Investigator, fiscal records and documentation housed with the Business Office, the official application and award file housed in the Office of Sponsored Programs.
 All reports are the property of the University.
 Principal Investigators must notify the Office of Sponsored Programs before any program records or files are destroyed or moved from campus.